JaouadROS/heightcameraestimation/README.md

 Once we get our 3d points, we will use the RANSAC method (pcl::SAC_RANSAC) for plane segmentation.

-Finally wthe height of the camera correponds to the orthogonal distance between that plane and the point (0,0,0) which is the postion of the camera.
+Finally the height of the camera correponds to the orthogonal distance between that plane and the point (0,0,0) which is the postion of the camera.

 Quick Start: